Plan Checker/Field Inspection

 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer, through the historic foothill areas of Auburn, Foresthill, and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer is a great place to live, work, play and learn.
 For more information about Placer County, please visit www.placer.ca.gov.

-The Community Development Resource Agency has an immediate need to fill one (1) journey level, permanent Building Services Division vacancy.
-The position will be assigned to Plan Check.
+The Community Development Resource Agency has an immediate need to fill two (2) journey level, permanent Building Services Division vacancies.
+One position will be assigned to Plan Check and one position will be assigned to Field Inspections.
 This position will work out of the Auburn office.
 The Community Development Resource Agency (CDRA) regulates land use and development in the unincorporated area of Placer County.

 The eligible list created by this recruitment may be used in the future to fill additional extra help and permanent positions.